tranlv/Self-Driving-Car-Engineer-Part-1/Advanced Lane Lines/README.md

 ![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Identifying lane-line pixels and fit their positions with a polynomial

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this: